Wasm-V: Program Analysis for WebAssembly Binaries

 -

-Binary-level taint analysis for Wasm modules
+Binary-level analysis for Wasm modules

 -